projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

        Debian Setup Overview

 #.
 Complete the Debian installation.
-Verify that you have set up a vda
+Verify that you have set up a VDA
    disk partition, as shown in :numref:`partition-vda` below:

     .. figure:: images/debian-uservm-4.png
        :align: center
        :name: partition-vda

-       Virtual Disk (vda) partition
+       Virtual Disk (VDA) partition

 #.
 Upon installation completion, the KVM image is created in the
    ``/var/lib/libvirt/images`` folder.
 Convert the `gcow2` format to `img`